-- Addresses every facet of insomnia: difficulty initiating sleep, difficulty maintaining sleep, waking too early in the morning and waking groggy
+- Addresses every facet of insomnia: difficulty initiating sleep, difficulty maintaining sleep, waking up too early in the morning and waking up groggy

-- Reduces anxiety and nervous system excitation, which can inhibit sleep
+- Reduces nervous system excitation, which can inhibit sleep

-Melatonin is also closely related, and is formed by conversion of serotonin in the pineal gland.
-Known to regulate many biological rhythms, including the circadian cycle, melatonin has shown clinical benefit for inducing sleep or adjusting sleep cycles.14 Randomized trials have found it to reduce sleep onset latency and improve perceived quality of sleep, without impairing daytime psychomotor performance.15,16
+Melatonin is also closely related, and is formed by conversion of serotonin in the pineal gland when in low light conditions.
+Known to regulate many biological rhythms, including the circadian cycle, melatonin has shown clinical benefits for inducing sleep or adjusting sleep cycles.14 Randomized trials have found it to reduce sleep onset latency and improve perceived quality of sleep, without impairing daytime psychomotor performance.15,16

 Organic cane juice, stearic acid, xylitol, silica, natural flavours (pineapple, banana, pomegranate, mango, passion fruit, peach), citric acid, vegetable grade magnesium stearate (lubricant).

 Contains no artificial preservatives, colours or sweeteners and no dairy, soy, wheat, gluten or yeast.